NirArgil/TodoApp/README.md

 CRUD Web Application;

-Create a Task
+Create a Task.
 Read from mongoDB Databases.
 Update a Task.
 Delete a Task from UI and mongoDB Database.